privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

    encounters a serious problem, an error report is made and sent to the foundation.
 These error reports are a critical instrument for the foundation in fixing problems and improving the IRMA app.
-An error repport never contains user attributes, or data about previous usage of the IRMA app, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
-The foundation removes these reports when they are no longer neccesary, or at least within three months.
+An error report never contains user attributes, or data about previous usage of the IRMA app, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
+The foundation removes these reports when they are no longer necessary, or at least within three months.

 3. **One time, only temporarily.** At issuance of attributes by the